smallmirror62/framework/tests/README.md

     data/            models, config and other test data config.php   this file contains configuration for database and caching backends framework/       the framework unit tests
-    runtime/         the application runtime dir for the yii test app
+    runtime/         the application runtime dir for the leaps test app

 HOW TO RUN THE TESTS